Table Of Contents

 Recovery and Healing Timeline

 Recovery varies slightly between individuals, but most patients stay in the hospital for one to two days for monitoring.
-A temporary catheter is usually placed to help urine drain while the surgical area heals.

 During the recovery period, doctors commonly recommend: